ionic-team/ionic-docs/src/content/layout/grid.md

 ### Push and pull

-Reorder the columns by adding the `push-*` and `pull-*` attributes.
-These attributes adjust the `left` and `right` of the columns by `*` columns making it easy to reorder columns.
-For example, in the following grid the column with the `1st col` description will actually be the last column and the `2nd col` will be the first column.
+Reorder the columns by adding the `push` and `pull` properties.
+These properties adjust the `left` and `right` of the columns by the specified number of columns making it easy to reorder columns.
+For example, in the following grid the column with the `1 of 2` description will actually be the last column and the `2 of 2` will be the first column.

 ```html
 <ion-grid>